-- Enter the attribute name as Concrete Wall. - Click the Apply button to add the attribute to the Treeview and keep the dialog active. - With the Elastic tab selected enter the isotropic material properties for the soil as Young's Modulus 1y_mod, Poisson's Ratio 0.2 and Mass Density 2.03874 tonne/m3.
+- Enter the attribute name as Concrete Wall. - Click the Ko Initialisation option and enter a Coefficient of lateral earth pressure of 2. - Click the Apply button to add the attribute to the Treeview and keep the dialog active. - With the Elastic tab selected enter the isotropic material properties for the soil as Young's Modulus 1E_mod, Poisson's Ratio 0.2 and Mass Density 2.03874 tonne/m3.

 Note.
-The 1y_mod indicates that the Young's Modulus is defined by a variation scaled by a factor of 1.
-As an alternative to typing in the formula, enter 1 in the grid location and click on the button.
-Select the y_mod variation from the drop down list.
+The 1E_mod indicates that the Young's Modulus is defined by a Profile variation scaled by a factor of 1.
+Enter 1 in the grid location and click on the Profile button.
+Select the E_mod variation from the drop down list.

-- Click the Plastic option and from the Model drop-down list select the Mohr-Coulomb (model 65) entry. - Enter an Initial cohesion value of 0 - Enter an Initial friction angle value of 25 - Enter an Final friction angle value of 25 - Enter a Dilation angle value of 25 - In the tension section enter a Cohesion hardening value of 0 - In the tension section enter a Limiting plastic strain value of 1000 - Enter the attribute name as Nonlinear Soil - Click the OK button to add the attribute to the Treeview.
+- Click the Plastic option and from the Model drop-down list select the Mohr-Coulomb (model 65) entry. - Enter an Initial cohesion value of 0 - Enter an Initial friction angle value of 25 - Enter an Final friction angle value of 25 - Enter a Dilation angle value of 25 - In the tension section enter a Cohesion hardening value of 0 - In the tension section enter a Limiting plastic strain value of 1000 - Click the Ko Initialisation option and enter a Coefficient of lateral earth pressure of 2. - Enter the attribute name as Nonlinear Soil - Click the OK button to add the attribute to the Treeview.